How I made my talk 100x more impressive with a deck of cards

 Did you find this article valuable?

-Support Ben Hutton by becoming a sponsor.
+Support Ben Hutton - JSON Schema Dev by becoming a sponsor.
 Any amount is appreciated!